mkoura/antithesis/cli/docs/real-world.md

     --repository myghname/myghrepo
 ```

-When the oracle includes this new request on the token, the last step is for the agent to whitelist this repository:
+When the oracle includes this new request on the token, the last step is for the requester to ask the agent to whitelist this repository.
+This would be the result of an informal discussion over on our [Discord][Discord] channel, or by sending an email to <hal@cardanofoundation.org>.
+When the agent has decided to whitelist the repository, they invoke:

 ```
 anti agent white-list \